 than you're getting now, read on.

-do more of it.
+you love doing, do more of it.
 Soon you’ll have a whole repertoire of family physical activities that make everyone in your family happy.

-- Put on music and dance with your family.
+- Put on music and have a family dance party.

-- Play dance revolution, tag, or frisbee with your children.
+- Play tag or frisbee with your children.

 - Bring your wipes and hand sanitizer and join your kids on the monkey bars.
 Great upper body workout!
-Who cares what the
+Who cares what the other parents think?

 helping them evaporate any anxieties they're carrying around.